How to Become a Nurse Writer

 Step 3: Gain Clinical Experience

-Nurse writers are valued not just for their licenses but also for their practical knowledge, so most employers look to hire nurses with clinical experience.
+Nurse writers are valued not just for their licenses but also for their practical knowledge, so employers may look to hire nurses with clinical experience.
 You might get started by entering a new grad residency program, offered in acute care hospitals.
 These programs add structure to the first year of work and group you with a cohort of other new nurses.

 Residency programs are offered in a range of specialties, including:

-Step 4: Build Your Writing Business
+Step 4: Build Your Nurse Writing Business

-Before jumping into writing full-time, consider taking on a few projects on the side.
-It doesn’t take many projects to build a portfolio for potential clients.
-There are many ways that nurse writers find work.
-Consider the following ideas for growing your business as an LPN or RN writer:
+Once you’ve built up a portfolio of work, there are many ways that you might find work.
+Consider the following ideas for growing your business as an LPN writer or RN writer:

-• If you’ve never worked with clients before, reach out to nonprofits to see if they need help with web pages, emails, or other written communications.
+- If you’ve never worked with clients before, reach out to nonprofits to see if they need help with web pages, emails, or other written communications.

-• Take a course to add structure to your learning and development.
+- Take a course to add structure to your learning and development.
 There isn’t an accredited nurse writer certification, so do your due diligence when researching these options.

 Nurse Writing FAQ

-Is being a nurse writer worth it?
+Is going from RN to writer worth it?

 It takes dedication and tenacity to enter and maintain a career in this field.
 But if you enjoy writing, flexibility, and a challenge, this role could be a great fit.